peartreelane/peartreelane.github.io/_posts/2017-10-29-my-wedding.md

 square_related: recommend-laptop
 ---

 Getting married was a day I dreamt about since a little girl.
 The day finally came when Kyle proposed to me with a showstopper marquise sapphire and diamond ring in July, with Mussenden Temple as a backdrop.
 Kyle had thought of every detail, life was prefect in my world.
-A feeling I will never forget..
+A feeling I will never forget.

 ![My Wedding](../img/post-assets/K&E-700.jpg)